pahenning/octoprint-snapmaker-control/README.md

 # OctoPrint - Snapmaker 2.0 Control

-This is a fork of the original Snapmaker Control by Ron.
+This is a fork of the original Snapmaker Control by Ron-Linkertech.

 This plugin is for the Snapmaker 3-in-one printer/CNC/Laser.
 It was not developed by Snapmaker.